I left work early and the city began to fall into the sea. The sea came up and swallowed whole buildings.

 idea how to find it.

 As I was learning the new city I was also learning you.
-We know that places can remind us of someone, often painfully.
+We know places can remind us of someone, often painfully.
 There were two cities, the real streets and the

 grid within my mind, when I couldn't stop thinking of you you became like a haze over everything I built, everywhere began to feel the same.

-your behavior at the same time I was learning the stations of the trains, you liked to meet along the U3, but never near where I lived.
+your behavior the same time I was learning the stations of the trains, you liked to meet along the U3, but never near where I lived.

 in it though.